OpenFOAM 1.6.x on Windows

 We have updated our Windows patch for OpenFOAM to match the latest OpenFOAM release (v1.6.x).
 Be warned - to build OpenFOAM for Windows with a cross compiler requires expert knowledge of Linux utilities and compilers.

-Are you looking for a GUI driven, integrated simulation environment for Windows and Linux incorporating a selection of the RANS OpenFOAM solvers and various import/export filters?
+Are you looking for a GUI driven, integrated simulation environment for Windows, Linux, and Mac incorporating a selection of the RANS OpenFOAM solvers and various import/export filters?
 Then try our Caedium RANS Flow add-on.

 The following steps are required to produce a native Windows version of OpenFOAM 1.6.x using a cross compiler: